 As we get closer to the election, I sense an increasing impulse among many progressives to simply give up on the courts.

 I fully understand the anxiety that people feel right now.
 I know how big the stakes are.
-And I am not blind to the effect Trump and Senator McConnell have had on our federal judiciary—including the Supreme Court.
+And I am not blind to the effect Trump and Senator McConnell have had on our federal judiciary — including the U.S. Supreme Court.

 The question is what do we do today as our democracy hangs in the balance?